cmk/down-the-wabbit-hole/3-configuring-handles.md

 - here's an extractor function, which copies the example buffer out of VW memory and produces a float
 - if i train and predict on one copy of the data i get a probability, this is b/c vw has decided that what i wanted to do was train a logistic regression model
 - you can see if i train on multiple copies then the probs get progressively closer to 1 as i overfit the data

+this is still too low-level though. configuration is implicit and there are no static checks of any kind.
+- my input is an untyped list of bytestring
+- my options are untyped bytestring
 - count the things are happening implicitly:
 - feature engineering (one-hot, quadratic combination),
 - class label, s & t are named feature groups, -q st combines the groups quadratically